eunhye-song/2022.0044/README.md

 ```

 # Description
-The goal of this software is to demonstrate shrinkage bootstrap methods for input uncertainty quantification.
+The goal of this software is to demonstrate the shrinkage bootstrap methods for input uncertainty quantification proposed in Song et al. 2023.